somethingwentwell/katacoda-scenarios/testscripts/plugins/request-validator/duplicate-keys/readme.md

-## Request Parameter validator does not fail requests with duplicate keys in payload
+## Request Validation plugin does not fail requests when duplicate keys are in the payload

 1. Create service (httpin)
 2. Create route (/v1/data/KPIS/query)